Yin4TheWin/personal-website/posts/leetcode-432.md

 *This is a backtracking/dynamic programming problem, so if you're not already familiar with these topics, I recommend you check out a resource like [Neetcode's roadmap](https://neetcode.io/roadmap).
 That's how I  learned these concepts!*

 I've always thought of DP as a subset of backtracking problems.
 That is, if the answer to your backtracking problem depends on smaller instances of the same problem, then you can benefit from memoization!

+I have a 3-step thought process for solving these problems:
+1. **Representation** - what is the least amount of information, or state, we need to solve this problem?
+For example, the least amount of state we need to find the Nth finbonacci number is just the number N itself.
+2. **Implementation** - Define a function `f` that represents the solution to your problem for a given state.
+Then figure out how  `f` can recursively solve the problem by breaking it into smaller subproblems.
+For instance, for Fibonacci numbers, the transition is `f(N)=f(N−1)+f(N−2)`.
+Essentially, this step is about defining how the current state relates to smaller states.
+3. **Base Case** - how can we make sure this function doesn't run forever?

+Let's go through these steps now for this problem:
+1. **Representation:** We always need to know where the robot is because that determine what our next possible steps are.
+Thus, our state at least needs to have the current coordinates (i, j) of the robot.
+We also need to remember how many more times the robot can use its special ability to neutralize robbers, because if the power is used twice it can no longer be used (changes our decision tree).
+Lastly, remember that the goal of the question is return the maximum amount of money the robot can collect while traversing the maze.
+Does this mean we need to keep track of the robot's current value in the state as well?
+(The answer is no. Can you think of why?)
+2. **Implementation:** We've said that the problem can be represented as `dp(i, j, neut)` where `neut` is the number of neutralizations remaining.
+For each state `(i, j, neut)` the possible moves are `(i+1, j, neut)`, `(i, j+1, neut)`.
+If the cell[i][j] has a robber, the moves `(i+1, j, neut - 1)` and `(i, j+1, neut - 1)` are also possible.
+3. **Base Case:** We should essentially have two base cases - one where the robot reachs the bottom right corner, and one where it does not but goes out of bounds instead.
+Think about how these two cases should be handled differently.
 #### Solution
 Here's a [link to my original submission](https://leetcode.com/contest/weekly-contest-432/submissions/detail/1505684466/).
 ```python